 By Kristy Bauer Carney, Head of Product Management

-This blog post is part of Bravo’s 90 Days of Retail Marketing Guide for Pawnbrokers.
+This blog post is part of Bravo’s 90 Days of Retail Marketing Guide.
 To see more content like this and to follow along on our calendar, visit our 90 Days of Retail webpage.

 You’ve heard us say it again and again – eCommerce is KING in the age of mobile phones, digital payments and the internet.
 If you’re not selling your inventory online, you’re missing out on a huge market and potentially losing money on your products.

 Bravo makes it easy to sell your items online and eliminates the hassle of managing two separate inventories.
 All you have to do is set up your auto-default to post online, which will list your item on your eCommerce website as you price it.

 It’s more important to have your items listed on the internet, where it can be found, than it is to wait until you have flowery descriptions or pretty pictures ready.
 Just get them online.
 It’s easy.

 But once you’re there, take some time to go the extra step and make your online shop more attractive than your competitors’.
 Here are 3 easy things to remember when taking professional-looking product photos – without the price tag.
 Just remember: Lights, camera, and action!

 Having a well-lit area to take your photos is key.
 The ideal spot has indirect, natural lighting, like a room that has big windows.
 If it’s too bright, take photos in the morning or afternoon when the sun isn’t shining directly into the room.